simonlipson/machine_learning/README.md

 ![](images/min.png)

 Above we see that Carrie from Sex and the City is at the same time the most open and the least conscientious.
-Actually all characters from Sex and the City had higher openness than all the other shows, likely due to how much they are willing to reveal about their love lives.
+Actually all characters from Sex and the City have higher openness than all the other shows, likely due to how much they are willing to reveal about their love lives.

-Rachel is the most agreeable character (and hence probably why she is such a fan favourite) and Rick is the least (not surprising due to his lack of caring).
+Rachel is the most agreeable character (probably why she is such a fan favourite) and Rick is the least (not surprising due to his lack of caring).

 Kramer has the least emotional range which seems to be a good judge of his character.
 And Morty is the least extraverted (which isn't doing him too many favours with Jessica).

 Surprisingly, Monica is the most conscientious.
-And less surprisingly Samantha is the most extraverted (although I feel many people would have given this one to Phoebe).
+And less surprisingly Samantha is the most extraverted (although I feel many people could have given this one to Phoebe).

 ### Bonus: Rick and Morty further analysis